ahmadalsajid/CrackTech/README.md

 $ docker compose exec api python /app/manage.py create_data
 ```

+You can check all the data visually fom the Django Admin panel at <http://localhost:8000/admin/>.
+Also, you can check the query insights from <http://localhost:8000/silk/>

 Once you are done, remove all the containers and associated objects by

 ```